browserengineering/book/book/accessibility.md

 *OS integration*: Add the [`accessible_output`][os-integ] Python library and use it to integrate directly with your OS's built-in screen reader.
-Try out some of the examples in this chapter and compare their behavior with a real browser.
+Try out some of the examples in this chapter and compare behavior with a real browser.

 [os-integ]: https://pypi.org/project/accessible_output/